niluthpol/multimodal_vtt/README.md

 ### Learning Joint Embedding with Multimodal Cues for Cross-Modal Video-Text Retrieval

+Code for the video-text retrieval methods from "Learning Joint Embedding with Multimodal Cues for Cross-Modal Video-Text Retrieval" (Mithun, Niluthpol C and Li, Juncheng and Metze, Florian and Roy-Chowdhury, Amit K) 2018

+### Dependencies

+This code is written in python.
+The necessary packages are below:

+* Python 2.7
+* PyTorch (>0.3)
+* Tensorboard
--- Necessary PACKAGES : PyTorch,  Tensorboard  and NLTK Punkt Sentence Tokenizer
+* NLTK Punkt Sentence Tokenizer

 ### Evaluate Models
--- Download data and models from https://drive.google.com/drive/folders/1t3MwiCR72HDo6XiPvWSZpenqv4CGjnKl

--- To evaluate on MSR-VTT dataset : python test_weighted.py
+-- Download data and models from https://drive.google.com/drive/folders/1t3MwiCR72HDo6XiPvWSZpenqv4CGjnKl -- To evaluate on MSR-VTT dataset : python test_weighted.py

 ### Reference